 Are you looking for an exciting and career-enhancing experience in an international and dynamic work environment?
-Then apply by 31 August 2022 for a 5-months paid internship at the European Research Executive Agency (REA) in Brussels.
+Then apply for a 5-months paid internship at the European Research Executive Agency (REA) in Brussels.

 In particular, we are looking for individuals with a background in: